MiguelAngelHorta/Security-GRC-Governance-Risk-and-Compliance/README.md

 Risk management is the process of identifying, assessing, and prioritizing risks to minimize their impact on the organization.
 It involves analyzing threats, vulnerabilities, and potential consequences to determine the likelihood and severity of adverse events.
 Risk management frameworks provide structured approaches to:

 - Identify and categorize risks.
-- Assess the effectiveness of existing controls.
 - Prioritize risk mitigation efforts.
-- Monitor and review risk exposure over time.
+- Monitor, assess, and review risk exposure over time.

 By quantifying risks and their potential impacts, organizations can make informed decisions about resource allocation and risk treatment strategies.